nickyhajal/world-domination-summit/_content/headquarters.md

 <h3 class="side-icon-fork">Food &amp; Dining</h3>
 <p>
-	Portland's famous food carts are six blocks away from the museum, with your choice of more than a dozen authentic, local options for less than $8 a meal.
+	Portland's famous food carts are six blocks from the theater, with your choice of more than a dozen authentic, local options for less than $8 a meal.
 Voodoo Donuts will be on location throughout the weekend with a special "World Domination Glazed."
 </p>
 <div class="place-row">
 	<a href="http://tastyntasty.com/alder/">Tasty &amp; Alder</a>